Asday/righttobeoffensive.com/content/story/_index.md

 I achieved this by spawning a task to determine which groups needed billing, which spawns tasks that create intent objects in the database for each group to bill.
 Next, billing dates were updated, and another process picked up the intents, creating further intents to create invoices, and so on, until a task at the end of the waterfall picked up an invoice, and enacts it.

-Each intent and invoice could be acted upon independently, and as such were fully concurrent, meaning we could scale up our Celery workers to any amount up to `n`, and get the billin done on time.
+Each intent and invoice could be acted upon independently, and as such were fully concurrent, meaning we could scale up our Celery workers to any amount up to `n`, and get the billing done on time.

 The project was never released for business reasons.